HOSTED-POWER/docs-turbostack-app/TurboStack App/readme.md

 1. Switch between the GUI layout and the (advanced) YAML layout
 2. Revisions: shows all historic configuration changes made to the server
-3. Fetch the credentials and IPs of the servers all users and databases
+3. Fetch the credentials and IPs of the server's users and databases
 4. Save any changes made to the configuration
-5. Save and Publish: saves and deploys the changes made to the server
+5. Save and Publish: saves and deploys the changes made to the server(*)

-Under point 5, there the option to save and full publish.
+(*) There is also an option to save & full publish.
 This will ensure everything is deployed, as opposed to only the changes.

-## The 'server' tab
+## Server tab

-The **server** tab defines some basic middleware configuration, like the type of webserver and some different types of databases that are supported.
+The **server** tab defines some basic middleware configuration, like the type of webserver and several types of supported databases.

 ![TurboStackAppServerTab](../img/turbostackapp/basicinstall/tsa_server_tab1.png)

-## The 'accounts' tab
+## Accounts tab

 The **account** tab defines the server users and the applications.
 Typically, a user can have one or more applications.